 Half the money I spent on advertising is wasted; the trouble is I don’t know which half.
 John Wanamaker is reputed to have made this pronouncement sometime in the 19th century.
 Over a hundred years later, technological advancements have made it possible for business executives and leaders to have a firm grasp of the effectiveness of their marketing efforts.

 Today, most businesses already understand the need for their companies to be on the web if they must thrive.
 And more than a few have made the shift.
-Fewer of this number, however, understand the criticality of web analytics in making the most of their website.
-Every website owner needs Website Analytics-whether it be a big business, medium or a small scale enterprise.
+Fewer of this number; however, understand the criticality of web analytics in making the most of their website.
+Every website owner needs Website Analytics – whether it be a big business, medium or a small scale enterprise.
 Unfortunately, not every website owner is aware of this.

 What is Web Analytics?

 What is web analytics anyway?
 Call it “site analysis” if you will.
 It’s merely a process of collecting information from a website with the aim of understanding customer behavior.
 The endgame, of course, is to utilize this data in determining the changes a business needs to make in other to serve the customer better.
-And as a result, craft a better strategy for maximum ROI on marketing spend.
+And as a result, craft a better strategy for maximum ROI on a marketing budget.

 What will Web Analytics Reports do for Your Business?

 We cannot overemphasize the value of knowing what works and what doesn’t in your marketing efforts.
 For instance, say, as a part of the digital marketing campaign you did Social Media Marketing, Pay-Per-Click, and Email Marketing.
 By doing this, you have opened not one but several channels that lead to your website.
 Most probably, these channels aren’t sending the same amount of traffic to your site.
 One would rank higher than the others in the amount of traffic that reaches your website through the channel.

 By using analytical reports, you can probe for why the others are performing less and make adjustments so that they perform better or even drop them off altogether.
 Guess what?
 You just optimized your ad campaign!